List of TermsAccess

 Third-Party Administrator (TPA): Method by which an outside person or firm, not a party to a contract, provides specific administrative duties (including premium accounting, claims review and payment, arranges for utilization review and stop-loss coverage) for a self- funded plan.
 Entity may also handle payment of claims.

-Tort Reform: The purpose of reform is to eliminate unnecessary practices and testing which are performed defensively by a physician with little or no value to the person seeking treatment.
+Tort Reform: The purpose of reform is to reduce overall healthcare costs by reforming the medical malpractice arena.
+Tort reform often contemplates eliminating unnecessary practices and testing, which are performed defensively by a physician with little or no value to the person seeking treatment.
 It may also include reasonable limits placed on non-economic damages paid to a patient or beneficiary.

 Twenty-four (24-hour) Coverage: Any combination of traditional health insurance and workers' compensation insurance that attempts to dissolve the occupational and non-occupational boundaries between the two coverages.

-Utilization: Patterns of usage for single medical service or type of service (hospital care, prescription drugs, physician visits).
+Utilization: Patterns of usage for a single medical service or type of service (hospital care, prescription drugs, physician visits).
 Measurement of utilization of all medical services in combination usually is done in terms of dollar expenditures.
-Use is expressed in rates per unit of population at risk for a given period, such as number of annual admissions to a hospital per 1,000 persons over age 65.
+Use is expressed in rates per unit of population at risk for a given period, such as the number of annual admissions to a hospital per 1,000 persons in the plan.

-Utilization Review (UR): Programs designed to reduce unnecessary medical services, both inpatient and outpatient.
+Utilization Review (UR): Programs designed to reduce unnecessary or inappropriate medical services, both inpatient and outpatient.
 Utilization reviews may be prospective, retrospective, concurrent, or in relation to discharge planning.